 Because of several of the above points, there is huge room for innovation and disruption in the insurance industry.
 You don’t have to create a new product like we did to get started.
 There are opportunities for better digital customer experiences, on-demand coverage, real-time underwriting taking microseconds, on and on endlessly.
 If you’re thinking about doing a startup, give insurance a look.
 It’s a ton of work, but consumers and the industry are ready for something different and there’s room for us all.

 Side note: if you’re thinking about doing an InsureTech startup, definitely give the MetLife Digital Accelerator, Powered by Techstars a look.
-They added real rocket fuel to our team and working with them is still one of the best decisions we’ve.
+They added real rocket fuel to our team and working with them is still one of the best decisions we’ve made.